Bissbert/cookingRAG/README.md

 ## 📍 Overview

-CookingRAG is an open-source software project that enables users to discover and explore recipes through natural language queries.
-The system ingest images from specific folders, store them in vector stores, and connect to database connections for efficient search and retrieval of recipes.
-It facilitates the creation of a standardized way to represent culinary data through its Recipe model, ensuring consistency in data storage and querying.
-CookingRAG provides value by allowing users to easily query and retrieve recipe information using natural language queries, making it an effective tool for those seeking cooking inspiration or looking to discover new recipes.
+CookingRAG is an open-source software project designed to facilitate efficient data management and retrieval for cooking recipes.
+The platform enables users to ingest, process, and query recipe images and metadata through its robust architecture, which integrates various utility modules such as database connections, vector store indexing, and model initialization.
+CookingRAG provides a value proposition by offering a unified interface for data ingestion and processing, allowing users to easily search and retrieve recipes based on natural language inputs.
+This projects core functionalities cater to the needs of cooking enthusiasts and professionals alike, streamlining recipe discovery and management.

 ---